alptekinsunnetci/RouterOS-Backup-Explorer/README.md

 > the configuration is decoded into clean, human-readable fields; the rest is still shown by
 > its raw numeric id or enum code.
 See [Limitations](#limitations).
 I'd rather show an
 > honest "I don't know what this id means yet" than guess and mislead you.

 ---

+## ⚠️ Status & scope (read this)

+- **Experimental and unsupported.** This is an independently reverse-engineered hobby tool.
+  It is **not** affiliated with, endorsed by, or supported by MikroTik.
+There is no warranty, no support, and no roadmap.
+Use it at your own risk.
+- **Authorized systems only.** Use it strictly on backups of devices **you own** or are **explicitly authorized in writing** to analyze.
+Nothing here is intended to facilitate access to systems you do not control.
+- **No version-compatibility guarantee.** The format was inferred from specific RouterOS backups.
+Field meanings, ids, and enum codes **vary between RouterOS versions** and may be wrong or incomplete for yours.
+Treat every decoded value as best-effort, not authoritative.
+- **Not a credential-recovery or security-bypass tool.** Decoding the configuration does **not** require any password.
+The optional password *verification* utility only checks a password you already believe is yours against your own backup — it cannot reveal, recover, or bypass anything (the stored value is a one-way verifier).
+Using it, or this tool, to obtain access you are not entitled to is out of scope and prohibited (see Disclaimer).

+---